cstafie/kyss/README.md

 ## todo

-- click to play
-- click to select entry

-- current selected square
+### infra

+- nginx deployment
-- arrow keys
+- domain
+- setup ssl and whatnot

+### game

+- don't give players duplicate tiles
+- remove duplicate words
+- don't let players run out of tiles at the end

 ### overall

-- fix drag and drop
 - fix user connected to multiple games issue

 - think about whole system holistically and rename / redesign parts for it to be more maintainable